-It's a huge relief when the prosecution announces a decision not to file charges.
-But that doesn't mean the arrestee should do nothing further.
-In many instances, there are steps people can take to lessen, if not virtually eradicate, their criminal-law footprint.
-It's usually worth the effort, as a record of dealings with law enforcement can have painful effects, including when it comes to employment.
+But don't despair, in many instances, a person can take several steps to lessen, if not virtually eradicate, their criminal-law footprint.
+It's usually worth the effort, as a record of dealings with law enforcement can have painful effects, including when it comes to employment and housing.